it

 Francesca Salatin, Università Iuav di Venezia

-Graduated in architecture, in 2015 she obtained a PhD with a dissertation on the reception of the Basilica of Maxentius.
-Since 2009, she has collaborated in various capacities with several universities, including IUAV in Venice and the University of San Marino.
-With a research project on Venetian publishing, she was a fellow at the Branca Center of the Giorgio Cini Foundation in Venice, where she has worked since 2016 as an architect focusing on conservation.
-Her research spans multiple disciplines, from the reception of antiquity in Renaissance culture to treatises, from construction techniques to heritage conservation.
-She is the author of several essays, particularly on the reception of Vitruvius’s work.
+Graduated in Architecture, she obtained her PhD in 2015 with a dissertation on the reception of the Basilica of Maxentius.
+She is an architect specialized in restoration and heritage conservation.
+Since 2009, she has collaborated in various capacities with several universities, including Università Iuav di Venezia and the University of San Marino.
+With a research project on Venetian publishing, she was a research fellow at the Branca Center of the Giorgio Cini Foundation in Venice.
+Her research spans multiple disciplines, from the reception of antiquity in Renaissance culture to treatise literature, from construction techniques to heritage conservation.
+She is the author of several essays, particularly focused on the reception of Vitruvius’s work.

 Marlene Schwemer, Universität Wien